• Skip to primary navigation

 🔪 Instructions

-8. To bake: Cook cucumber at 450° for 20 minutes or until crispy on both sides.
+To bake: Place cucumber slices on a parchment paper lined baking sheet.
+Cook cucumber at 450° for 20 minutes or until crispy on both sides.

 🥡 Storage